fprime-community/fprime-tutorial-math-component/docs/creating-components-3.md

 ```

 ## Editing the F Prime Prime Model
 Now that you have created the component, you can implement the component behavior in the fpp model.
-Use a text editor to replace the existing MathReceiver.fpp with the following:
+Use a text editor to entirely replace the existing `MathReceiver.fpp` with the following:

 ```fpp
 # In: MathReceiver.fpp